Movies are the ultimate art.

 This accounts for the fact that different people like different kinds of movies.
 So, you’ll get my breakdown for each aspect of the movie, an overall grade for the movie, and my recommendation to SEE IT or DON’T SEE IT.

 People are generally looking for something to do on the weekends and want to know if any of the movies in the movie theater are good.
 That’s where I come in.
-I’ll release one movie review every Friday, generally of a movie that is currently in the movie theaters or of a movie that recently went out of theaters and is going up on streaming services.
+I’ll release one movie review regularly, primarily of blockbuster movies.
+Occasionally I’ll review Independent movies.
 That way, you can have an expert opinion with the most in-depth analysis of a movie to help you decide if you want to see it.
 I’ll never give away any of the plot in a movie, at least not any more than is in the preview.

 Occasionally, there are dead times when there really aren’t any movies being released.
 During those times I’ll do something fun like, “Best Movies Since Covid” or “The Worst Movie Last Year.”